 Skills You’ll Learn

 As you approach your first mountain, you’ll participate in “snow school” where each student practices the essential skill of self arrest.
 While on a moderate mountainside, the ice axe is held in a way that the pick digs into the snow, and the climber holds the axe as an anchor to stop a slide.
-Self arrest practice gives the climber confidence that she or he can regain a steady position should they slip on a steep slope.
+Self arrest practice gives the climber confidence that they can regain a steady position should they slip on a steep slope.
 You’ll also learn to travel as a rope team, and other safety techniques.

 Additional skills you could learn include putting crampons on your boots.
 These specially designed devices have teeth which grab onto hard snow or ice, allowing you to walk without slipping.

 An Outward Bound mountaineering course allows time to master the art of living outside in winter as the group approaches their mountain goal.
 The summit may be the ultimate goal, but each individual must learn good self-care, teamwork and important communication skills along the way.
-Starting this summer, these courses will teach you the basics of mountaineering skills:

 Members learn to be in tune with the weather and each other.
 Is anyone getting too cold?
 Do we need to stop and eat more calories?
 How much daylight is left, and do we need to consider looking for a campsite?
 Do we need to melt more snow for water before leaving camp?
 No one will climb the mountain alone.
 It’s a team effort.

 Summit day is exciting.
 Preparations have been made the night before so that each person knows what to pack, how much water to carry and what gear is needed to start the climb.